In this article

 back to the campaign or template in which they clicked the link.
 To determine

-the relevant campaign and template ID, look at one of the following things:
+the relevant campaign and template ID, you can pass attributes in one of two

 https://www.example.com/accounts/preferences?email={{#urlEncode}}{{email}}{{/urlEncode}}&campaignId={{campaignId}}&templateId={{templateId}}